2.5D integrated circuit

 The success of 2.5D assembly has given rise to "chiplets" – small, functional circuit blocks designed to be combined in mix-and-match fashion on interposers.
 Several high-end products already take advantage of these LEGO-style chiplets; some experts predict the emergence of an industry-wide chiplet ecosystem.
+Interposers can be larger than the reticle size which is the maximum area that can be projected by a photolithography scanner or stepper.